 We have certain financial instruments that subject us to credit risk.
-These consist primarily of cash and cash equivalents, restricted cash and cash equivalents, investments, accounts receivable, advances to suppliers, and our interest rate swaps.
+These consist primarily of cash and cash equivalents, restricted cash and cash equivalents, investments, accounts receivable, loan receivables held for maturity, advances to suppliers, and our interest rate swaps.
 We are exposed to credit losses in the event of nonperformance by the counterparties to our financial instruments and interest rate swap contracts.
 Our investment policy requires cash and cash equivalents, restricted cash and cash equivalents, and investments to be placed with high-quality financial institutions and limits the amount of credit risk from any one issuer.
 We additionally perform ongoing credit evaluations of our customers' financial condition whenever deemed necessary and generally do not require collateral.

-2 Operating lease commitments primarily relate to various facility lease agreements including leases entered into that have not yet commenced.
+&lt;sup>2 Operating lease commitments primarily relate to various facility lease agreements including leases entered into that have not yet commenced.

-3 Supply agreement commitments and other primarily relate to arrangements entered into with several suppliers, including Maxeon Solar, for purchase of photovoltaic solar modules, as well as with a supplier for module-level power electronics and alternating current cables.
+&lt;sup>3 Supply agreement commitments and other primarily relate to arrangements entered into with several suppliers, including Maxeon Solar, for purchase of photovoltaic solar modules, as well as with a supplier for module-level power electronics and alternating current cables.
 These agreements specify future quantities and pricing of products to be supplied by the vendors for periods of two years and five years, respectively, and there are certain consequences, such as forfeiture of advanced deposits and liquidated damages relating to previous purchases, in the event we terminate these arrangements.

-We are also exposed to credit risk from certain customers and their potential payment delinquencies on our retail installment contracts.
-These retail installment contracts have a typical term of 20 - 25 years and require customers to make monthly payments.
-As of April 2, 2023 and January 1, 2023, the average Fair Isaac Corporation ("FICO") score of our customers under a retail installment contract agreement remained at or above 750 and 740, respectively, which are each generally categorized as a "Very Good" credit profile by the Fair Isaac Corporation.
+We are also exposed to credit risk from certain customers and their potential payment delinquencies on our retail installment contracts and solar loan receivable agreements that are held to maturity.
+These retail installment contracts and solar loan receivable agreements have a typical term of 20 - 25 years and require customers to make monthly payments.
+As of July 2, 2023 and January 1, 2023, the average Fair Isaac Corporation ("FICO") score of our customers under a retail installment contract agreement remained at or above 750 and 740, respectively, which are each generally categorized as a "Very Good" credit profile by the Fair Isaac Corporation.
+As of July 2, 2023, the average FICO score of our customers under a solar loan receivable remained at or above 600, which is generally categorized as a "Fair" credit profile.
 However, existing and future customers' credit profiles may decline due to economic headwinds.
-Our retail installment contract portfolio has not experienced any customer defaults, however, they may occur as we continue our business.
+Our retail installment contract and solar loan receivables held to maturity portfolios have not experienced a significant number of customer defaults, however, they may occur as we continue our business.
 Based on our estimate of expected credit losses, historical write-off experience, and current account knowledge, our reserve for this exposure is minimal.
-If we experience customer credit defaults, our revenue and our ability to raise capital could be adversely affected.
+If we experience a significant number of customer credit defaults, our revenue and our ability to raise capital could be adversely affected.
 If economic conditions worsen, certain customers may face liquidity concerns and may be unable to satisfy their payment obligations to us on a timely basis or at all, which could have a material impact on our condensed consolidated financial statements.